Taking your Thyroid Supplements for Maximum Benefit

 #4.
 Iron and Calcium

-Remember when I said that there were some important nutrients which can cause problems even if taken 30-60 minutes AFTER your thyroid medication?
+Remember when I said that there were some important nutrients that can cause problems even if taken 30-60 minutes AFTER your thyroid medication?

 Well, we are talking about those right now.

-And two biggest nutrients which cause this problem include iron and calcium.
+And two biggest nutrients that cause this problem include iron and calcium.

 These are a huge problem for anyone taking thyroid medication because they often completely bind to and inactivate your thyroid medication (2).

 This is a completely different mechanism and one that should not be taken lightly.